Everything You Need to Know About Renaissance STAR Testing

 For example, if you only need the math preparation pack, you can buy it individually.
 If you need just the reading preparation pack, you can buy it individually.
-If you need both, they have you covered as well with a bundle deal!
+If you need both, they have you covered as well with a bundle deal.
 They also offer family memberships.

-Test Prep Online keeps their test prep up to date with new questions each year.
+Test Prep Online keeps its test prep up to date with new questions each year.
 Plus, the prep packs have over three hundred and twenty questions so that your child can take the practice test and get new questions each time.

-The combination reading and math preparation pack comes with 3 full-length STAR reading test simulations, 3 full-length STAR math tests, five topics specific STAR reading practice quizzes, 4 topic-specific STAR math practice quizzes, and so much more!
+The combination reading and math preparation pack comes with 3 full-length STAR reading test simulations, 3 full-length STAR math tests, five topics-specific STAR reading practice quizzes, 4 topic-specific STAR math practice quizzes, and so much more!